erykjj/jwlmanager/README.md

 [![RSS of releases](res/icons/rss-36.png)](https://github.com/erykjj/jwlmanager/releases.atom)

 ____
 [^#]: This is the current (Qt6/PySide6-based) branch for newer operating systems (Linux, MS Windows 10/11, macOS 11 "Big Sur" and newer).
-For older systems, see the [v1 branch](https://github.com/erykjj/jwlmanager/tree/Qt5) (based on Qt5/PySide2).
+For older systems, see the [v1 branch](https://github.com/erykjj/jwlmanager/tree/Qt5) (based on Qt5/PySide2, and no longer maintained).
 [^*]: To start with: Chinese, French, German, Italian, Portuguese, Russian and Spanish; other volunteers also appreciated.
 [^1]: [JW Library](https://www.jw.org/en/online-help/jw-library/) is a registered trademark of *Watch Tower Bible and Tract Society of Pennsylvania*.
 [^2]: `pip3 install argparse filehash pandas PySide6 regex`.